Applied Computational Finance ECON5065

 - Credits: 20

 - Level: Level 5 (SCQF level 11)

 - Available to Erasmus Students: No

-Many problems in Economics, Finance and Financial Engineering do not possess a closed-form solution which could be computed easily.
+Many problems in economics, finance and financial engineering do not possess a closed-form solution which could be computed easily.
 Typically, these problems are solved by using numerical algorithms and simulation methods.
 This course covers the study and implementation of such techniques.
 These include Monte Carlo simulation for pricing complex derivatives; finite difference methods to solve partial differential equations for option pricing; effective methods to compute hedging strategies; numerical dynamic programming for optimal portfolios, resource management and economic growth.
-Advanced understanding of these techniques and their implementation on computer using MATLAB software package is the focus of this course.
+Advanced understanding of these techniques and their implementation on computer using software packages and programming languages is the focus of this course.